 - Attach the provided shipping label by taping down each edge with clear packaging tape.

-4. Label packages that include batteries and hazardous materials.
+Properly label packages that include batteries and hazardous materials

 - Packages containing batteries (including lithium batteries) MUST be correctly labeled using black permanent marker with the following text: “Restricted Electronic Device” and “Surface Transportation Only”.